MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 ## System-defined (default) rules

-Rules may be created by Fraud Protection per environment.
+Fraud Protection may create rules per environment.
 For example, the following default rule may be created.

 - **Default Support Rule**